timrobertson0122/craftathon/README.md

 ###Optional extras

+One or more may be completed in any order.

 - Only pre approved users can create jobs
 - Only creators can update and delete posts
 - Users can update and delete their applications